-All other PHA policies on extensions and suspension of vouchers in Section 5-II.E. will apply.
+All other PHA policies on extensions and suspension of vouchers will apply.

 Special Housing Types [Notice PIH 2013-19 and NED Category 2 FAQs]

 In general, a PHA is not required to permit families to use any of the special housing types and may limit the number of families using such housing.
 However, the PHA must permit the use of a special housing type if doing so provides a reasonable accommodation so that the program is readily accessible to and usable by a person with disabilities.